nanocurrency/nano-node/docs/protocol.md

 The "hashables" of a block are the set of field values that are fed into the Blake2b hashing algorithm in order to get a hash value for the block.
-This hash value is then signed with the public key of the account that generated the block.
+This hash value is then signed with the public key of the account that generated the block and stored in the Signature field.

+XXX Work value

 The different block types are denoted by a Type value (see `enum class block_type` in `rai/lib/blocks.hpp`):